Tony O'Donohue

-Anthony "Tony" Edward O'Donohue (March 22, 1933 – February 20, 2022) was a former municipal politician in Toronto, Ontario, Canada.
+Anthony Edward O'Donohue (March 22, 1933 – February 20, 2022) was a municipal politician in Toronto, Ontario, Canada.

 Early life

-Born in The Burren, County Clare, Ireland (then Irish Free State), O'Donohue graduated as a civil engineer from University College, Galway in 1954.
+Born in The Burren, County Clare, Ireland, O'Donohue graduated as a civil engineer from University College, Galway in 1954.
 He moved to Toronto in 1956 to pursue his profession as a municipal engineer designing urban services such as roads, water supply, sewage treatment, storm water run-off and waste management.

 Inspired by Prime Minister Lester B. Pearson's initiative for a new flag for Canada, O'Donohue joined the Young Liberals in the early 1960s and made many trips to Ottawa with other Young Liberals to support the new flag proposal.
 As one of the party's first advocates for environmental causes, he encouraged the Young Liberals to become active in environmental issues.
 His Liberal Party national convention papers on water supply and sewage treatment received national attention.